Cyber Crime

 Ransomware

-Ransomware is a type of malicious software designed to deny access to a computer system or files until a sum of money, or ransom, is paid to the attacker.
-For more about Ransomware ...
+Ransomware is malicious software that uses encryption to deny access to a computer system or files until a sum of money, or ransom, is paid to the attacker.
+For more about ransomware ...

 Stay Cyber Safe